 - Create digital portfolios that store, share, and curate work.

 - Start the year-long process of creating a collaborative class curriculum map.

 - Develop the solid core of a Professional Learning Network.
 Draw on classmates’ experiences, ask questions, and discuss tech ed topics.

 - Unlimited coaching during pre-arranged times

 - Certificate of Completion

-Class is three weeks, five-10 hours a week including a one-hour weekend virtual meeting each week.
+Class is three weeks, five-ten hours a week including a one-hour weekend virtual meeting.

-Weekends, discuss issues, concerns, and projects in a virtual group via Google Hangouts or Twitter Chats.
+Weekends, discuss issues, concerns, and projects in a virtual group via virtual meetings.
 Questions you’ll discuss include “What is your favorite digital tool” and “How does technology achieve writing standards without the tears”.

 Need help on a topic not addressed?
-Arrange 1:1 time with instructors.
+Arrange free-of-charge 1:1 time with instructors.